 The full catalog.

-Flagship products and research — each flagship broken out by repository below so the architecture tells the story instead of a pitch.
+Flagship products and research, each flagship broken out by repository so you can judge the architecture directly.

 VYNN AI — Production Agentic Financial Analyst

-Bloomberg-grade equity research, built for retail.
-A LangGraph supervisor orchestrates seven specialized agents — fundamentals, news intelligence, valuation, and a validated recommendation — and returns a 35-page PDF + 10-tab DCF + traceable rating in under seven minutes per ticker.
-Built end-to-end as a three-layer stack, deployed to real users, with reproducibility guarantees most research prototypes don't attempt.
-Live at vynnai.com.
+Equity research that takes an analyst a working day, delivered in about seven minutes.
+A LangGraph supervisor orchestrates seven specialized agents — fundamentals, news intelligence, valuation, and a validated recommendation — into a 35-page PDF, a 10-tab DCF, and a traceable rating for any ticker.
+Built end-to-end as a three-layer stack, piloted with ~500 users and now serving 5,000+, with reproducibility guarantees most research prototypes don't attempt.
+It's back online: the product runs at app.vynnai.com, the company at vynnai.com.

 Three architectural commitments